matthewcooper228/class-examples/README.md

 # class-examples
 This repository is to store demo's and notes.
+Let Matthew know if it is missing anything that he has promised.